-Sick leave may be accumulated as provided above throughout the employee's period of classified service.
+Sick leave and sick time may be accumulated as provided in Section A above throughout the employee's period of classified service.

 An employee hired or reinstated before October 1, 1980 who separates from the state classified service for retirement purposes in accordance with the provisions of a state retirement act shall be paid for 50% of unused accumulated sick leave as of the effective date of separation at the employee's final regular rate of pay, by the Agency from which the employee retires.